CashScript/cashscript/README.md

 ## The CashScript Compiler

 CashScript features a compiler as a standalone command line tool, called `cashc`.
 It can be installed through npm and used to compile `.cash` files into `.json` artifact files.
-These artifact files can be imported into the CashScript JavaScript SDK (or other SDKs in the future).
+These artifact files can be imported into the CashScript TypeScript SDK (or other SDKs in the future).
 The `cashc` NPM package can also be imported inside JavaScript files to compile `.cash` files without using the command line tool.

 ### Installation